 This is a difficult question for us to answer.
 Every situation and client-pet relationship is different and must be dealt with individually.
 If it were ever obvious that therapy was not working, or that the pet was indeed experiencing pain or discomfort, we are ethically obligated to inform you.
 What we can say is that most pets do indeed appear to enjoy their extended life period and do not even realize that they are “ill.”
 However, the owner(s) must believe that they are doing the right thing for their pet and for their situation.

 Prednisone is the least toxic of all the chemotherapy agents.
-It is not a specific chemotherapy drug, and has many different uses in medicine.
-It is usually well tolerated by pets.
-It commonly causes increased thirst, urinations, and appetite which are dose related.
+It is not a specific chemotherapy drug and has many different uses in medicine.
+Prednisone is usually well tolerated by pets.
+It commonly causes increased thirst, urination, and appetite which are dose-related.
 It can have irritating effects on the stomach lining.
 Please notify us if you detect a problem.

 Vinblastine (Velban®) is an injectable vinca alkaloid drug that is closely chemically related to Vincristine.
 They have similar effects but Vinblastine has fewer tendencies to cause intestinal side effects, though it can lower the white blood cell and platelet count.